William Miller (actor, born 1978)

 William Thomas Francis Miller (born 9 September 1978) is an English actor and singer based in Spain.

 Miller studied History, Archeology and Performing Arts in Spain, and speaks English, Spanish, Catalan, and French.
 He is well known for working in several Spanish television series, and has played supporting roles in Spanish, Mexican, American, British and French films.
-He has received some good reviews on his latest works.

 Miller has also worked in theatre, including classical Spanish plays and musicals, and was the frontman of the Spanish rock band Deniro for five years.

 He is currently working on several projects, nationally and internationally, also started producing and directing short films, nominated in film festivals in Spain.

 In Music William is still active with Rage Against the Machine tribute band: RAGE RISING.